My Epic Cross-Country Move on Amtrak

 Right after I found my room and put down my carry-on luggage, the sleeping car attendant informed me that the dining car is serving breakfast.
 To reach the dining car, it is unnecessary to exit the train and walk along the platform, because this path would not be possible unless the train is stopped at a station.
 Instead, I should use the walkway on the upper level of the train, which connects all cars accessible to passengers.
 There are double doors between adjacent cars, and the dining car is three cars ahead of my sleeping car.

-Unlike China's CRH trains that are quiet, it is very noisy between those double doors.
+Unlike China's quiet CRH trains, it is very noisy between those double doors.
 Although the walkway is fully enclosed and you won't fall off the train, the enclosure is not sound proof, and you can hear all the noise from the tracks.
 To make the situation scarier, the coupling point seems to be bumpier than other parts of the train.
 I do not like this spot, but throughout my journey, I had to walk through them many times.

 Everybody needs food, including when the train is rolling.
 My sleeper ticket includes "all" meals during the trip.
 Well, not really: the dining car is open for three meals per day, but my body needs four or five meals daily, so I have to fill the rest with protein bars and the like.